 After the surgery drainage tubes may be placed on your incisions.
 Your breasts will be wrapped in gauze bandage and you will be asked to wear a compress garment bra for support.
 The wound dressing can be removed by the end of the first week after the surgery.
 You will experience some pain, however, the pain is manageable by prescription painkillers.

 Within 3-7 days after your surgery, you will be able to take shower and return to work.
 You should limit movement, never the less you need to walk every few hours to prevent blood clots from forming in your legs.
-Strenuous activities should be avoided for at least 4-6 weeks after the surgery.
+Strenuous activities should be avoided for at least 4-6 weeks after the breast lift surgery.

 Over time the incision lines will fade.
 The final appearance of the scars, however, is dependent on many factors including your age, genetics, exposure to nicotine, etc.